 With equal parts humor and heart, Samia Khan is a multi-hyphenate content creator and recovering journalist who incorporates her own life experiences into every project she works on.
 Whether it’s her satirical webseries #Instacurity, which has been viewed more than 300k times, or her years of on-air work as a digital anchor for FOX News Now, her success has largely come from her ability to be authentic and relatable.

-Her latest endeavor?
+Samia Khan’s latest endeavor?
 Owning her “khanflicted” identity as a half-Pakistani, half-Indian, American millennial (who oftentimes allows her anxiety to get the best of her.)
-This truth will be examined humorously in her forthcoming book and webseries, both of which are currently in the early stages of development.
-As a mental health advocate, Samia hopes that her creative endeavors will inspire others to have important conversations to live a well-balanced life.
+This truth will be examined humorously in her forthcoming book and scripted projects, which are currently in the early stages of development.
+As a mental health and wellness advocate, Samia hopes that her creative endeavors will inspire others to have important conversations to live a well-balanced life.

 Samia’s foray into autobiographical storytelling began when she worked at TV Guide in 2009.
 From TV show set visits (i.e. How I Met Your Mother, Community, Heroes, Sesame Street) to celebrity interviews (i.e. Miley, Kobe, Kanye, Rosie), Samia’s quirky and humorous perspective on these unique opportunities were documented in her blog, Khanversations.